Lexers

 String parsing is facilitated by so-called

-recognizers, basically a string and regex
+recognizers, which are basically string and

-patterns defined for each terminal in the terminals
+regex patterns defined for each terminal in the terminals

-section of the grammar.
+section of the

+grammar.
 Recognizers are used to configure the default string lexer.

-For parsing other types you can provide your custom lexer.
+For parsing other types, you can provide your custom lexer.

 Custom lexers